marcoscunhaa/marcoscunhaa/README.md

 ## :rocket: Goals

 <h3>	I want to become master in aerospace engineering.
-As well as developer of algorithms that optimize rockets and satellites. </h3> <br><br>
+As well as developer of algorithms that optimize rockets and satellites. </h3> <br>

 ### Languages: